arjunachala/arjunachala.github.io/_posts/2017-10-18-Thor-And-Roxie.md

 **Dali** is the HPCC Systems equivalent of the name node in the Hadoop architecture.
 The primary function of Dali is to store the metadata for the distributed file system.
 In addition, Dali stores the job execution statistics and data outputs.

 **Thor** is based on a **Master and Slave** architecture, where each Slave node hosts a partition of a data file and is responsible for code that processes that data partition.
 The Master node is responsible for the overall execution of a job and coordination of the execution flow.
-In circumstances where data needs to be exchanged between the Slave nodes, the Slave nodes communicate between themselves.
+In circumstances where data needs to be exchanged between the Slave nodes, the Slave nodes communicate among themselves.

 A sample Roxie configuration: